k21971/EvilHack/doc/evilhack-changelog.md

 - Pets can help the player other than fighting under certain cirmcumstances
 - Fix: minor issues with pets acting as a helper
+- Fix: handling mind flayer larva turning their hosts into mind flayers when mind flayers have been genocided